This page has been updated as of July 2022. The last update was 2017.

 A: Chart Units – SPS total counted starting from the album’s release date.
 This means that units racked up by singles released prior to the album are not included in this count.
-Only audio streaming is counted.
+Both audio and video streaming are now counted.

 Total Project – SPS total of the entire album era including pre-album tracks in addition to the album SPS from the release date.
-Only audio streaming is counted.
+Both audio and video streaming is counted.